 As for Appartengo and its goal of breathing new life into the local community, when opportunity isn’t knocking the festival is building doors.

-Wanna read more street art articles, straight into your inbox?
+Wanna read more street art articles, straight to your inbox?

 Join up my monthly newsletter!